ShanaFoster/azure-network-protocols/README.md

 </p>
 <br />
-The image above show the Linux machine's private IP address being used to initiate a ping coomand from within the Windows VM using PowerShell.
+The image above show the Linux machine's private IP address being used to initiate a ping command from within the Windows VM using PowerShell.
 The above display also show the ping traffic in Wireshark.
 This ping command is used to test connection between the two machine.

 </p>
 <br />